-At first glance, red wine and white wine grapes differ mainly in the color of the grape skin, which ranges from blue to black in red wine grapes.
-Even dark red white wine grapes can usually give no red wine.
-The pulp of the berries, however, is gray to white in most red wine grapes; especially bright with the grape varieties Blue Portuguese.
+At first glance, red wine and white wine grapes differ primarily in the berry skin color, which ranges from blue to black for red wine grapes.
+Even dark red white wine grapes cannot usually produce red wine.
+The flesh of the berries, however, is gray to white in most red wine grapes; particularly bright with the grape varieties Blue Portuguese.
 Gamay.
 Pinot Noir and Pinot Meunier (Meunier).
-Such grapes can at Press an almost colorless grape result.
-This is used in the production of white wine from dark grapes Blanc de noirs used.
-The so-called Teinturiersorten (Dyer's trench), on the other hand, have red (dark) pulp, giving particularly dark red wines.
-These are preferably used for blending to give a faint color to dull reds.
-This is enough to already small amounts of around 5% (see below Cuvée ).
+Such grapes can Press an almost colorless one grape result.
+This will be the case with the production of white wine from dark grapes Blanc de noirs used.
+The so-called Teinturiersorten (Färbertraben), on the other hand, have red (dark) pulp, which results in particularly dark-colored red wines.
+These are preferably used for blending to give dark red wines a dark color.
+Even small amounts of around 5% are sufficient (see under Cuvée ).

 At a wine review the color of the wine is not weighted too much because there are more important quality criteria.
 However, it must be pure and the wine must be free of residues and opacities his.
 The depth of color plays a role, especially for red wines (the darker, the "more beautiful").
 In the bottle aging the color may be related to the polymerization (Caking and precipitation of dyes) change significantly.
 As a rule, red wines become lighter over the years and then darker again, the white wines continuously darker.
 However, this is also based on various criteria such as the grape variety, the course of vegetation (see below), the type of winemaking or the expansion, the shutter and storage dependent.